Washington Hospitality Association urges Inslee to reconsider ban on indoor dining in restaurants

 The governor’s office refutes that claim on the basis that the available data does not paint a full picture.

 “The fundamental disagreement here is whether COVID spreads in restaurants.
 It does.
 Period,” Mike Faulk, a spokesperson for the governor’s office wrote in an email.
-“Even with incomplete outbreak data due to the limitations of voluntary contact tracing, restaurants remain the number one non-healthcare public setting where COVID spreads.”
+“Even with incomplete outbreak data due to the limitations of voluntary contact tracing, restaurants remain the number one non-healthcare [industry] where COVID spreads.”

 As coronavirus numbers continue to climb around the U.S., Washington is one of a handful of states including Oregon, Minnesota and Michigan that have recently shut down indoor dining again to try and curb the spread of the virus.
 Several other states have introduced more severe dine-in restrictions.